Avoisavo/EasyA-Wiser/README.md

 ## 💡 Inspiration

-Our team constantly juggle between fiat and crypto, and we were inspired by the inefficiencies and centralization in most Web3-to-fiat bridges:

-1. **Crypto enthusiasts** can’t swipe at most merchants without off-ramp hassles.
-2. Why must users **preload a custodial** wallet to spend crypto?
+As crypto developers and users, our team has long struggled with the inefficiencies between crypto and fiat worlds.
+Today’s so-called “crypto debit cards” are often pseudo-bridges:

+1. Users are forced to convert and preload fiat in advance.
+2. Users funds are held in custodial accounts.
+3. Users are essentially just using a Web2 fintech product with a crypto skin.

-> “What if spending crypto felt exactly like swiping a debit card while the conversion happened seamlessly in the background?”
+> “What if spending crypto could be as easy as swiping a debit card—without pre-funding while at the same time not giving up custody”

 That question sparked Wiser.